Our Mission Statement

 Regenerative medicine encompasses many fields of surgery and medicine, and in many instances requires substantial multi-disciplinary faculty and facility resources to deploy its unique therapeutic approach.
 OHSU is the only institution in Oregon with the capacity to develop such a comprehensive resource and bring regenerative cell therapies to patients in Oregon.
 The OHSU Center for Regenerative Medicine is the first center for regenerative medicine in the State of Oregon.
 This Center has developed (or can utilize) core resources required for the development of cell therapies (e.g., microscopy, flow cytometry, a clean room, novel stem cell functionality assays, and imaging centers), and it has researchers actively developing cell therapies, taking them from basic cell biology through translational pre-clinical cell and technology research and development, and finally to clinical trials.

-Our research team is integrated into the research mission of OHSU, not only performing their own basic research and preclinical studies, but providing assistance and expertise to other researchers and departments at OHSU to further OHSU's research goals.
+Our research team is integrated into the research mission of OHSU, not only performing our own basic research and preclinical studies, but providing assistance and expertise to other researchers and departments at OHSU to further OHSU's research goals.
 In addition, the Center for Regenerative Medicine collaborates with outside companies and investigators, working to bring novel therapeutics and devices to market.